USA Graduate School Guide for Preparing Theses and Dissertations

 University Library Graduate Student Services

-Select the Databases link on the library homepage to view the lists of indexes and databases subscribed to by the University Library.
+Select the Databases link on the library homepage to view the lists of indexes and databases subscribed to by the Marx Library.

 Select Our Journal List link to determine if a journal is available in either print or online (or both).